 Capital losses in excess of capital gains earned in a tax year may generally be carried forward and used to offset capital gains, subject to certain limitations.
 Under the Regulated Investment Company Modernization Act of 2010, capital losses incurred after September 30, 2011 will not be subject to expiration.
-As of December 31, 2023, the Company has a short-term capital loss carryforward of \$3.7
+As of December 31, 2024, the Company has a short-term capital loss carryforward of \$11.2 million and a long-term capital loss carryforward of \$96.1 million.

-As of December 31, 2023, 2022 and 2021, the Company's aggregate unrealized appreciation and depreciation on investments and forward currency exchange contracts based on cost for U.S. federal income tax purposes was as follows:
+As of December 31, 2024, 2023 and 2022, the Company's aggregate unrealized appreciation and depreciation on investments and forward currency exchange contracts based on cost for U.S. federal income tax purposes was as follows:

-As of December 31, 2023 2022 2021 Tax cost \$ 2,305,621 \$ 2,428,076 \$ 2,318,919 Gross unrealized appreciation 135,777 98,952 74,350 Gross unrealized depreciation (143,056) (140,051) (104,165) Net unrealized appreciation (depreciation) on investments \$ (7,279) \$ (41,099) \$ (29,815)
+As of December 31, 2024 2022 Tax cost \$ 2,448,158 \$ 2,305,621 \$ 2,428,076 Gross unrealized appreciation 88 135,777 98,952 Gross unrealized depreciation (100) (143,056) (140,051) Net unrealized appreciation on investments \$ (12) \$ (7,279) \$ (41,099)

 ASC Topic 740 ((Accounting for Uncertainty in Income Taxes ("ASC 740")) provides guidance on the accounting for and disclosure of uncertainty in tax position.
 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Tax positions not deemed to meet the more-likely-than-not threshold are recorded as a tax benefit or expense in the current year.
 Based on its analysis of its tax position for all open tax years (the current and prior years, as applicable), the Company has concluded that it does not have any uncertain tax positions that met the recognition or measurement criteria of ASC 740.
 Such open tax years remain subject to examination and adjustment by tax authorities.
-As of December 31, 2023, all tax filings of the Company since 2020 remain subject to examination by tax authorities.
+As of December 31, 2024, all tax filings of the Company since 2021 remain subject to examination by tax authorities.

-The Company has determined that there were no tax positions which met the recognition and measurement requirements of the relevant accounting standards and therefore, the Company did not record an expense related to uncertain positions on the Company's consolidated statements of operations for the years ended December 31, 2023, 2022 and 2021.
+The Company has determined that there were no tax positions which met the recognition and measurement requirements of the relevant accounting standards and therefore, the Company did not record an expense related to uncertain positions on the Company's consolidated statements of operations for the years ended December 31, 2024, 2023 and 2022.